 We will need this for any employee who quits, retires, or is terminated.
 You can do so via the “Modify Member” section on ERM as a life event update.
 Or, you can include it as a wage and contribution submission in your payroll-based report.

 If you have an employee who leaves a PERF- or TRF-covered position but is still employed by you, we will still need a last day in covered position.
 You can provide this date via ERM.

 See the Member Management User Manual, available from the ERM Manuals page, for more information on entering life events in ERM.

 A special death benefit was passed in 2015 by the Indiana General Assembly.
 Known as HEA 1080, the benefit covers a line-of-duty death in the amount of $150,000 for emergency medical service providers.
 As an employer, you may elect to purchase coverage at $100 per year for each of your employees.
 For more information please review these documents:

-Starting July 1, 2016, the ASA Only plan will be an option for PERF local units known as political subdivisions (PSDs).
+Starting July 1, 2016, the My Choice: Retirement Saving Plan will be an option for PERF local units known as political subdivisions (PSDs).
 If you would like to find out how you may be able to offer this plan to your employees, please review the information below.

 1977 Police Officers' and Firefighters' Pension and Disability Fund (1977 Fund)